cpanelplugins/cpanelplugins.com/blog/2022-06-20-cpanelplugins.com-is-live/index.md

 cpanelplugins.com website is a fork of Gridsome.org and is hosted on netlify.

-I created this website as an alternative to Cpanel AppCatalog because it hasn't been updated in years and of you want to submit a plugin, their review process takes weeks.
+I created this website as an alternative to Cpanel AppCatalog because it hasn't been updated in years and if you want to submit a plugin, their review process takes weeks.

 The website creates a plugin page for each github repo added inside plugins.yaml file